 Ayelet is the Director of Educational Training and Development Division and Advisor on Gender Equality in the Ra'anana Municipality.
 Ayelet is responsible for developing educational programs in schools in Ra’anana for leading educational initiatives, their adjustment and implementation.
 She also leads measurement processes and works closely with administrations to achieve target outcomes.
 As the women’s advancement consultant to the mayor, she leads systemic processes for advancing gender equality in the city and in the municipality.
 Ayelet is currently leading the establishment of the municipal center for professional development, which will support professional development in the humanistic spirit.
 She previously managed the preschoolers division in Moshav Batzra, programs in the Melitz nonprofit organization, and held various guidance and facilitation positions.

-As director of Division A, Harel serves as a central traffic authority in Haifa and the north districts, and is in charge of traffic arrangements in these districts.
-He also serves as the minister’s representative in the district planning committees in Haifa and the north.
-Before that, Harel worked as a traffic engineer in Tel Aviv and the center districts, and was an independent business owner for five years.
+Formerly the Director of Division A in the Ministry of Transportation & Road Safety, Harel served as a central traffic authority in Haifa and the northern district and was in charge of the area's traffic arrangements.
+He also served as the Minister of Transportation & Road Safety's representative in Haifa and northern Israel's District Planning Committees.
+Before that, Harel worked as a traffic engineer in Tel Aviv and the center district, and was an independent business owner for five years.
 Harel also served as a director at Cross Israel Highway Ltd. and Israel Railways.
-Harel began his professional career in the IDF, in academic studies as part of Atuda, and then completed three years in active army and three more years in standing army as head of the Traffic Engineering Department.
+Harel began his professional career in the IDF's Atudot academic studies program, and then completed three years of active military service before serving as head of the Traffic Engineering Department for three years.

 For the past three years, Amit has served as VP of strategic marketing specializing in intelligence gathering and cyber security.
 In this role, she oversees all marketing activities, partnerships with clients and strategic advisors as well as all internal marketing initiatives.
 Amit has over twenty years of experience in marketing and product management at high tech companies, including Internet Gold Golden Lines, Starhome and cVidya, in the fields of data analysis, AI and cyber, and in a variety and markets and industries.